The Wild World Of Batwoman

 to be footage stolen from 1956's The Mole People),

-to a heart-pounding climatic battle/riot with Dr. Neon, the goons,
+to a heart-pounding climactic battle/riot with Dr. Neon, the goons,

 and Ratfink's clones.
 As a special treat, this climax also features